• Facebook

 When taking a look at the intricately carved towers of Phimai’s central temple, you’d be forgiven for thinking you’ve accidentally crossed borders to nearby Cambodia.
 Almost everyone is familiar with the impressive ruins of Angkor Wat near Siem Reap, but only few people are aware that eastern Thailand actually has its own array of Khmer Ruins.

-Apart from Phanom Rung Temple, the complex at Prasat Phimai arguably is the most fascinating among these and as it can easily be reached by public transport from the nearby city of Nakhon Ratchasima (Khorat), it’s the best opportunity to marvel at some Khmer craftsmanship during your travels in Thailand.
+Apart from the equally impressive Phanom Rung Temple, the complex at Prasat Phimai arguably is the most fascinating among these and as it can easily be reached by public transport from the nearby city of Nakhon Ratchasima (Khorat), it’s the best opportunity to marvel at some Khmer craftsmanship during your travels in Thailand.

 Read on for everything you need to know about exploring Prasat Phimai Temple and the surrounding Phimai Historical Park.